dapr/website/content/testimonials/_index.md

 adopters:
   - logo : "images/alibaba.png"
     icon: "ti-quote-right"
-    summary : "See how at Alibaba Cloud, Dapr is used to solve challenges of multi-language systems, integration with legacy systems, and cloud-to-cloud migration" quote : "At Alibaba Cloud, we believe Dapr will lead the evolution of microservices.
+    summary : "See how at Alibaba Cloud, Dapr is used to solve challenges of multi-language systems, integration with legacy systems, and cloud-to-cloud migration." quote : "At Alibaba Cloud, we believe Dapr will lead the evolution of microservices.
 By adopting Dapr, our customers now enjoy increased velocity for building portable and robust distributed systems." person : "-- Xiang Li, Senior Staff Engineer, Alibaba Cloud"
     cta :